Aunt Vadge: Am I cutting myself shaving or is a yeast infection?

 Hi Aunt Vadge,

-So about a week or so ago I was shaving my vaginal area, I don’t think I felt anything get slit but I’ve been noticing these cuts/slits, and they sting when I touch them but that’s it.
-Right now there’s about four or five of them.
+About a week ago I was shaving down there.
+I don’t think I felt anything get cut, but I’ve noticed these slits — about four or five — and they sting when I touch them, but that’s it.
 I can’t tell if it’s from shaving or something else.

 Yours,